 The College encourages students to join in sports and physical recreation activities and often provide a wide range of sports and recreation opportunities to cater for all levels of participant needs.
 The University of Shaqra explicitly encourages students to participate in physical recreational activities through the provision of a relaxed, non-intimidating environment and an attractive and relevant program.

-The college believes that competitive sports such as football is significant to promote teamwork, which translates into selflessness, cooperation and better communication skills.
+The college believes that competitive sports like football to promote teamwork, which translates into selflessness, cooperation and better communication skills.

 Recreational Activities